jadounrahul/kartsnms/doc/Extensions/Smokeping.md

 This section covers the required configuration for your web server of choice.
 This covers the required configuration for either Apache or Nginx.

-LibreNMS does not need the Web UI - you can find the graphs in LibreNMS on the *latency* tab.
+KartsNMS does not need the Web UI - you can find the graphs in KartsNMS on the *latency* tab.

 ### Apache Configuration - Ubuntu, Debian and alike